 Anne writes for the American Family Association’s monthly print magazine and online platform, often calling the church to act justly on behalf of the vulnerable.
-As part of her work researching and interviewing leaders in the fight against sexual exploitation and trafficking, she has gained invaluable insight.
+As part of that work, God has opened the door for her to interview many survivors and leaders in the fight against sexual exploitation.

-Previously, Anne worked in healthcare administration for 12 years, and served with Jeff, along with their two sons, as full-time crew with an international disaster relief ministry.
-Now grown, Darrell works in digital marketing, and Ryan is studying computer science at Ole Miss.
+Previously, Anne worked in healthcare administration for 12 years, served as full-time crew with Friend Ships, an international relief organization, and home educated their sons.
+Now grown, Darrell works in digital marketing, and Ryan is studying computer science.

 Charles and Janetta have been married for 55 years, both having graduated from William Carey College.
 With Janetta at his side as a school teacher, homemaker, and prayer warrior, Charles pastored Baptist churches for 45 years.